How to change your address

 Albany, NY 12220-0895

 If you want to replace your documents, be sure to include payment.
-Payment information can be found on the Change Address (MV-232) form.
+You can find payment information on the Change Address (MV-232) form.

 Unless you need to change your name or you want a new photo on your license or non-driver ID, there is no need to come to a DMV office.

 You can have different addresses on your license and registrations

 The DMV sends documents and important notices to customers by mail.
-The DMV recommends that you use the same address on all of your applications, documents, and transactions.
+We recommend that you use the same address on all of your applications, documents, and transactions.

 - 1. You must report your address change to both the DMV and the USPS.